A splint is a device used for holding a part of the body stable to decrease pain and prevent further injury.

-Chudnofsky CR.
+Chudnofsky CR, Chudnofsky AS.
 Splinting techniques.
-In: Roberts JR, ed.
-Roberts and Hedges' Clinical Procedures in Emergency Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 50.
+In: Roberts JR, Custalow CB, Thomsen TW, eds.
+Roberts and Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
+7th ed.
+Philadelphia, PA: Elsevier; 2019:chap 50.

 Kassel MR, O'Connor T, Gianotti A. Splints and slings.
 In: Auerbach PS, Cushing TA, Harris NS, eds.
 Auerbach's Wilderness Medicine.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 23.